deepwn/warpod/readme.md

 or you can download `gost.tar.gz` from other source at first. but carefully, you need choose the right `linux_amd64` platform for Dockerfile's base image `ubuntu:22.04`

-and you can use `-h` to see more help.
+and you can use `-h` to see more help. and you can use `-r` to run container after build.

 ```text
 ./autorun.sh -h